ShiroMhir/TowerDefense_Update/README.md

 # Windows/Mac/LINUX game

-Inside the master branch, Open the GAME folder find the file Tower Defense.exe and run!
+Download and open the GAME folder find the file Tower Defense.exe and run!

 # Android game